-South Africa offers world-class surfing opportunities with two oceans (Indian and the Atlantic) delivering grinding swells along the coast.
+South Africa offers world-class surfing opportunities, with two oceans (Atlantic and Indian) delivering grinding swells along the coast.
 This extends all the way from the Namibian border on the arid west coast to the Mozambique border at the far northern corner of the sub-tropical east coast.

-Surfers should pack 4mm wetsuits for the west coast, 3mm wetsuits for the south and southeast coastlines, and a shorty for the winter months along the Kwazulu-Natal coastline.
-The waters of the Indian Ocean are generally quite warm.
+Surfers should pack 4mm wetsuits for the west coast, and 3mm wetsuits for the south and southeast coastlines.
+A shorty will suffice for the winter months along the Kwazulu-Natal coastline, as the waters of the Indian Ocean are generally quite warm.

-The West Coast, extending from Cape Town up to the Namibian border, receives reasonably consistent Atlantic swells.
+The West Coast extends from Cape Town up to the Namibian border and receives reasonably consistent Atlantic swells.
 The cold Benguela current dominates and it is common for surfers to wear a hoody and booties, particularly in the summer months when upwelling can bring surface water temperatures down to 53ºF (12ºC).

 Surfing spots abound in the vicinity of Cape Town and crowding is usually not a big factor.
 Key breaks include Llandudno, Noordhoek, Long Beach, Outer Kom, Kalk Bay, and Muizenberg.
 Muizenberg in particular is a tame wave, perfect for beginners.

-The Garden Route is a region of South Africa blessed with great right hand point breaks and warmer water than the west coast, due to the temperate Agulhus current flowing through the Indian Ocean.
-Surfing highlights dotted along this stretch of coast include Stilbaai, Mossel Bay, Victoria Bay, Cape St Francis and the famous Jeffrey's Bay (J-Bay), providing the perfect excuse for a road trip.
+The Garden Route is blessed with great right-hand point breaks and warmer water than the west coast, due to the temperate Agulhus current flowing through the Indian Ocean.
+Surfing highlights dotted along this stretch of coast include Stilbaai, Mossel Bay, Victoria Bay, Cape St Francis and the famous Jeffrey's Bay (J-Bay).
+Together, they provide the perfect excuse for a road trip.

-They all have right hand point break setups and are best visited in the winter months when swells are more consistent and winds more often offshore.
-Jeffrey's Bay is often regarded as the best right-hand breaking wave in the world, although one may well encounter crowding and fierce locals, of both the human and fish variety.
+They all have right-hand point break setups and are best visited in the winter months, when swells are more consistent and winds are more often offshore.
+Jeffrey's Bay is often regarded as the best right-hand breaking wave in the world, although surfers may well encounter crowding and fierce locals - of both the human and fish variety.

-The Wild Coast, known as the Transkei during the apartheid era, extends from East London to the southern border of Kwazulu-Natal.
+The Wild Coast was known as the Transkei during the apartheid era, and extends from East London to the southern border of Kwazulu-Natal.
 As the name implies, the area is largely undeveloped and road access to the coast is generally poor.

-The epicentre of the South African surfing industry is located in Durban, on the sub-tropical east coast, an area bathed by the warm waters of the Mozambican current, meaning visitors can ditch their wetsuits.
+The epicentre of the South African surfing industry is located in Durban, on the sub-tropical east coast.
+The area is bathed by the warm waters of the Mozambican current, meaning visitors can ditch their wetsuits.
 Surfers should expect crowds, though.